suhaib200312/Intelligent-Monitoring-System-Using-OpenCV-And-Alarm-Integration-System-/README.md

 installed to run these scripts properly

-crete a folder to save all recorded files
+create a folder to save all recorded files

 thanks ;)